-- Setting a routine and discussing that, with your child can really help reduce anxiety in young children, helping them to understand the structure of their day and predicting what will come next: - Role model and praise positive behaviours; this is usually much more effective than highlighting unwanted behaviours - Help your child to recognise their feelings and to learn the words to label them e.g. 'I can see you are feeling sad because you can't find your toy, let's see if a cuddle will help and then we can look for it together.' - Play activities where you take it in turns, starting with simple activities and then building to turn taking dice games. - Encourage independence wherever possible; self-feeding with a fork and then knife and fork, taking a coat on and off, and getting dressed are all skills that children should be encouraged and supported to develop.
+- helping them to understand the structure of their day and predicting what will come next; - unwanted behaviours - Help your child to recognise their feelings and to learn the words to label them e.g. 'I can see you are feeling sad because you can't find your toy, let's see if a cuddle will help and then we can look for it together.' - Play activities where you take it in turns, starting with simple activities and then building to turn taking dice games. - Encourage independence wherever possible; self-feeding with a fork and then knife and fork, taking a coat on and off, and getting dressed are all skills that children should be encouraged and supported to develop.